bwunder/anonym/README.md

     cf030328e0aa using &apos;master&apos; as &apos;sa&apos; on port 38793
     <span style="color: #55FFFF;"><b>5004ba923fda</b></span> using &apos;undefined&apos; as &apos;sa&apos; on port 46769
     anonym &gt; </pre>
 Another view of the catalog, perhaps most interesting when defining database connections, shows both the virtual network IP address and the host port mapping of each running SQL Container.
-Data connections can be made to the IP address or ContainerId over the VNET to the well-known 1433 port or as local instances on the host using the port shown.
+Data connections can be made to the IP address or Container Id over the VNET to the well-known 1433 port or as local instances on the host using the port shown.
 By default, the CLI connects through the docker assigned local port of the host.
 This port mapping is pseudo-randomly generated by the CLI's <em>get-port</em> dependency and assigned at the time a container is created.
   <pre>
     anonym &gt; <span style="color: #00AAAA;">catalog network </span>
     Map {